 It has now been nearly a year since the official announcement of IOTA.
 After months of beta testing, the first stage of the live network launch finally happened in July this year.
-The team, community and the technology has evolved greatly over the last year, all in preparation of establishing IOTA one of the biggest and most important projects in the distributed ledger/blockchain and Internet-of-Things space.
+The team, community and technology have evolved greatly over the last year, all in preparation for establishing IOTA one of the biggest and most important projects in the distributed ledger/blockchain and Internet-of-Things space.

 As with every new revolutionary technology, the first stage is all about development mostly behind closed doors, to ensure that the technology works as intended.
-With over 6 months of public beta testing, more than 2 million transactions and roughly $60m transacted via the IOTA Tangle, we can confidently say that this first stage was completed successfully.
+With over six months of public beta testing, more than 2 million transactions, and roughly $60m transacted via the IOTA Tangle, we can confidently say that this first stage was completed successfully.

 Obviously one of our major focuses is to help developers understand and utilize IOTA in their projects.
-It is one of our priorities to make IOTA a developer-friendly environment which makes it easy to plug it into any type of application.
-The best way to start this process is obviously through Hackathons, where developers get hands on experience utilizing the protocol and can provide real-time feedback.
+It is one of our priorities to make IOTA a developer-friendly environment that makes it easy to plug it into any type of application.
+The best way to start this process is obviously through Hackathons, where developers get hands-on experience utilizing the protocol and can provide real-time feedback.

 We are very excited about Kenya and see a lot of potential in further streamlining our efforts there.
 Soon we will provide a detailed overview of the Foundation’s effort in Kenya and Africa in general.
 We are already in the preliminary stages of planning more hackathons together with some of our corporate partners in Europe and Asia.